letsencrypt/boulder/test/challtestsrv/README.md

 # Challenge Test Server

-The `chal-test-srv` package offers a library/command that can be used by test code to respond to HTTP-01 and DNS-01 ACME challenges.
+The `challtestsrv` package offers a library/command that can be used by test code to respond to HTTP-01 and DNS-01 ACME challenges.

+**Important note: The `challtestsrv` command and library are for TEST USAGE ONLY.
+It is trivially insecure, offering no authentication.
+Only use `challtestsrv` in a controlled test environment.**

 ## Install

-`go install ./test/challsrv/...`
+`go install ./test/challtestsrv/...`

-## Standalone `challsrv`
+## Standalone `challtestsrv` Command

-The standalone `challsrv` binary lets you run HTTP-01 and DNS-01 challenge servers that external programs can add/remove challenge responses to using a management HTTP API.
+The standalone `challtestsrv` binary lets you run HTTP-01 and DNS-01 challenge servers that external programs can add/remove challenge responses to using a management HTTP API.